juliesymons/juliesymons/GettingStarted.md

 Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file, into a *compute graph*.
 The sensor can feed a frame from a video camera as a tensor field for computation within a compute graph.
 Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

-In the `BackgroundSubtraction` example, the `ColorMovie` API from `cogio` feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
-Other examples in the `cogio` folder of the tutorial illustrate APIs for reading movie files (in color or grayscale), a variety of image file formats, a webcam, and binary files.

 The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.
 Find it here: [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala).